 “Ticket Ice” is additional time that a SCBC member can arrange with their coach(es) to supplement their regular practice and training routine.
 Ticket ice cannot be used as a primary training period in lieu of registering in a regularly scheduled session.

 Ticket Ice time is available to all SCBC registered members, who have registered in minimum two (2) day, regularly scheduled SCBC session.
 If you are not registered in a minimum of a two (2) scheduled session, you are not eligible to use “Ticket Ice” time.
-Gold Ice registered skaters, Teen/Adult and CanSkate athletes may also use ticket ice.
+Gold Ice registered skaters, StarSkate (Age 12+) and CanSkate athletes may also use ticket ice.
 To use Ticket Ice, a skater must be working with their coach on that session.

 To access Ticket Ice, all members are required to, pre-register.
 Pre-registration can be done through the members account in Uplifter.
 Registration is done on a per day basis, see monthly schedule operating hours for availability.
 When using Ticket Ice, all skaters must register online.